 In short, plants need sunlight to make food for themselves to power their process of growth.
 Most plants need 3-6 hours of sun per day.
-Check the nursery tag, or look up the specific plant(s) you are working with to get an idea of exactly how much light they will need to thrive.
+Check the nursery tag, in particular for indoor plants, or look up the specific plant(s) you are working with to get an idea of exactly how much light they will need to thrive.

 For a seed to germinate, it needs to be moist.
 Water activates the germination process, signaling to the seed that it’s time to come out of dormancy and sprout.
 The seed is able to emerge, after getting softened by water.

-Once a plant has emerged it will continue to need water.
+Once a plant has emerged it will continue to need water and ideal growth conditions.
 Nutrients that are essential for plant growth move from the soil, through the roots, and into the plant via water, keeping the plant properly nourished.
 You’ve probably seen plants that haven’t gotten enough water, they look wilted.
 That’s because the plant’s cells start to lose their structure due to a lack of nutrient cycling.
 So, water helps to keep plants perky and well-nourished.

 As the saying goes, “water is life”.
 The plant uses water to assimilate nutrients and keep its cell structure strong.
 Water also plays a key role in photosynthesis.